POSIX Thread

 Error numbers:

-• EINVAL: The mutex attributes object is not valid.
+• EINVAL: The mutex attributes pointer is NULL or the mutex attributes pointer is not initialized.

 • EINVAL: The type value is not valid.